|

 to give back God's gift and insult Him who is so generous.
 He is happy in that he

 knows how to be disappointed in sin.
 Some people haven't figured it out yet.
+So, be like Paul.
+Recognize sin.
+Yes,

 be disgusted if you must.
 But always see it as a new point of departure for growth.
+He also says in 2nd Corinthians12:6-11

 "Although if I should wish to boast, I would not be foolish, for I would be